seyoun209/bios-611-project/README.md

 ### R Shiny App

-To interactively look at the distribution of coffee vs coding in each category, use the R shiny App as follows:
+To interactively (brush) look at the distribution of coffee vs coding and grouped by coffee solve bugs in each category, use the R shiny App as follows:

 ```{bash}
 docker run -v `pwd`:/home/rstudio -p 8080:8080 -p 8787:8787 \